Saturday, January 30, 2010

 The DSCA also provides natural flood control and wildlife habitat, while its forests produce oxygen, and its wetlands clean and purify water.

-It is the largest wildlife refuge in the densely-populated northern Middlesex County, The DSCA holds United States Environmental Protection Agency Federal Priority Wetlands status.
+It is the largest wildlife refuge in the densely-populated northern Middlesex County, The DSCA holds the United States Environmental Protection Agency Federal Priority Wetlands status.

 The EWA is a grassroots nonprofit environmental organization that has worked since 1989 to preserve and restore the few remaining natural areas in Central New Jersey.
 They own and operate the 40-acre Triple C Ranch, the last remaining farm in northern Middlesex County, which is located within the Dismal Swamp Conservation Area.
 They have helped to preserve more than half of the remaining DSCA to date.